gurudanito001/daniel-nwokocha-portfolio/posts/politics-story1.md

 ---
-title: 'This is the headline of a political story'
+title: 'This is the headline of a story'
 date: '2020-01-01'
 category: ['politics', 'topStory']
 ---